tslearn-team/tslearn/tslearn/docs/gettingstarted.rst

 Playing with your data
 ----------------------

-Once your data is loaded and formatted according to `tslearn` standards, the next step is to feed machine learning models with it.
+Once your data is loaded and formatted according to `tslearn` standards, the next step is to feeding to machine learning models.
 Most `tslearn` models inherit from `scikit-learn` base classes, hence interacting with them is very similar to interacting with a `scikit-learn` model, except that datasets are not two-dimensional arrays, but rather `tslearn` time series datasets (`i.e.` three-dimensional arrays or lists of two-dimensional arrays).